unparalleled-js/docs-1/connectors/wrike/search-folders-action.md

 Folders are one of the main ways to organize and manage information on Wrike.

 This action retrieves a list of folders that matches your search criteria.
-Only records in your Wrike instance that matches all the criteria will be returned.
+Only records in your Wrike instance that match all the criteria will be returned.
 A maximum of 100 folders can be retrieved per job.

 ![Search folder action](/assets/images/connectors/Wrike/search-folder-action.png)
 *Search folder action*